 Heydrich created a Polish cleaning unit in the Gestapohe, the Zentralstelle IIP Polen.
 A unit for the extermination of Polish people during the German invasion of Poland.

-15) In 1941, Heydrich was appointed as the Deputy Reich Protector of Bohemia and Moravia (annexed territory of Nazi Germany).
+15) In 1941, Heydrich became the Deputy Reich Protector of Bohemia and Moravia (annexed territory of Nazi Germany).
 Once in charge, he announced that he will Germanize the Czechs.

 16) The butcher of Prague.

 As Deputy Reich, he terrorised the population of Prague, he imposed martial law.
 After its implementation 142 people were executed within the first five days.
 By 1942 at least 5000 people were arrested and 500 were executed.
 Unarrested people were sent to the Mauthausen nazi concentration camp.
 These ruthless acts of his earned him the nickname ‘the butcher of Prague‘.

 17) Reinhard Heydrich was essentially the military dictator of Bohemia and Moravia.
 He was so confident and unafraid of the people that he often drove around with an open roof car.